top of page

 • Trauma-focused therapies (EMDR, trauma-focused CBT) are first-line; medication can be a helpful adjunct but does not replace therapy.

-• Addictions and substance use: CBT and behavioral approaches are core; medication is available for some substances use.
+• Addictions and substance use: CBT and behavioral approaches are core; medication is available for some substance use.

 • Relationship difficulties, grief, and life transitions: Therapy is the natural approach for this kind of work; medication is not indicated.